Topological insulators and K-theory: Bulk-boundary correspondence

-Even though $\upsilon$ is a cumulative effect over the fixed points, realizing the abstract point as a point $x_0$, the topological index map allows us to take only one specific fixed point $x_0$ so that $\upsilon \in KO^{-2}(x_0)$.
-In the decomposition of $\mathbb{S}^{1,d}$ in \S\ref{quatsec} or the decomposition of $\mathbb{T}^d$ in the next example, this specific fixed point can be taken as the fixed point corresponding to the first summand, that is the point of ``top codimension''.
-This fixed point $x_0 \in X^\tau$ with ``top codimension'' is naturally identified with $\mathbb{S}^d$ $(d = \dim X)$ by the Poincar{\'e} duality of K-theory.
+Furthermore, the effective boundary will be reduced to the fixed point with ``top codimension'' inspired by the topological index map.
+By the Kane--Mele invariant, the topological $\mathbb{Z}_2$ invariant is a collective effect over all fixed points.
+It is convenient to realize the above abstract point as a specific fixed point $x_0$ so that the topological $\mathbb{Z}_2$ invariant takes the value in $ KO^{-2}(x_0)$.
+In the decomposition of $\mathbb{S}^{1,d}$ in \S\ref{quatsec} or $\mathbb{T}^d$ in the next example, this specific fixed point can be taken as the fixed point corresponding to the first summand, that is the point of ``top codimension''.
+This fixed point $x_0 \in X^\tau$ with top codimension is naturally identified with the sphere with top dimension by the KR-theory of spheres in Eq.\eqref{KRSd}.
+For a $d$-dimensional momentum space $X$, the topological index map in \S \ref{sec: Tindmap} can be viewed as a map from the KQ-theory of $X$ to the KR-theory of $\mathbb{S}^{1,d}$,